 #6.
 Easily Monitor Employee Performance

-KPIs (Key Performance Indicators) can prove to be especially helpful for businesses of all sizes.
-VoIP service can help you track your contact center’s KPI’s with in-depth reports of the calls, customer service inquiries and assistance, and commonalities between calls.
+KPIs (Key Performance Indicators) can be especially helpful for businesses of all sizes.
+VoIP service can help you track your contact center’s KPIs with in-depth reports of the calls, customer service inquiries and assistance, and commonalities between calls.

 With VoIP, you can also monitor missed call percentages by team members or an entire department.
-This can help managers or administrators ensure that their employees are active and that leads, customers, vendors, or other team members are receiving sufficient communication and assistance.
+This can help managers or administrators ensure that their employees are active and that leads, customers, vendors, or other team members receive sufficient communication and assistance.

 Other beneficial statistical figures include calling times, the average time to answer, and availability.
 Following these metrics allows business managers to oversee their workforce more effectively to keep efficiency and productivity high.
 Your VoIP provider can help managers build dashboards to display all these key figures in one convenient location.